laminas/laminas-mvc/docs/book/quick-start.md

 <p>You said "<?php echo $this->escapeHtml($message) ?>".</p>
 ```

-> ### Escaping output
->
+INFO: **Escaping output**
-> The method `escapeHtml()` is a [view helper](https://docs.laminas.dev/laminas-view/helpers/intro/), and it's designed to help mitigate XSS attacks.
+The method `escapeHtml()` is a [view helper](https://docs.laminas.dev/laminas-view/helpers/intro/), and it's designed to help mitigate XSS attacks.
-> Never trust user input.
+Never trust user input.
-> If you are at all uncertain about the source of a variable in your view, escape it using one of the view helpers, depending on the type of data.
+If you are at all uncertain about the source of a variable in your view, escape it using one of the view helpers, depending on the type of data.

 ## Create a Route